apooravm/CursesGeneticAlgo/README.md

 # CursesGeneticAlgo
 genetic algorithm in terminal
-particles try to reach ur current cursor position
+particles try to reach your current cursor/mouse position